 In 2021, state legislatures considered at least 196 bills on PFAS.
 States considered bills to eliminate PFAS from food packaging, ban the use of firefighting foam containing PFAS, establish drinking water standards, and eliminate the chemicals from textiles, cosmetics, and other products.
 Some states, including Maine and New York, considered legislation to phase out PFAS in all consumer products.
 States also considered legislation related to the cleanup of contaminated areas.
 Washington, for example, allocated funding to implement recommendations from state agency chemical action plans, including remediating drinking water sources and monitoring the results.
 States also considered policies to increase accountability for PFAS contamination, including holding companies accountable for the costs involved with cleanup and extending the statute of limitations for lawsuits.
 For example, New Hampshire considered legislation that would have required a corporation to pay for remediation of water contaminated by PFAS.

 Examples of Statewide Efforts

-States are taking the lead to regulate PFAS, as noted above and as seen by efforts that are underway in states like Connecticut, Michigan, New Jersey, Pennsylvania and Washington.
+States are taking the lead to regulate PFAS, as noted above and as seen by efforts underway in states like Connecticut, Maine, Michigan, New Jersey, Pennsylvania and Washington.

 - Connecticut—Governor Ned Lamont (D) established the Connecticut Interagency PFAS Task Force that laid out a statewide strategy with a PFAS action plan in 2019.
 The plan identifies potential legislative opportunities and recommends actions to protect residents and the environment from the effects of PFAS, including cleaning up historical releases and minimizing future releases.
 Further, in 2020, the Connecticut General Assembly appropriated $2 million (HB 5518) for PFAS cleanup and remediation.